 Here’s a common HVAC airflow problem and one you can fix yourself!

 Air-cooled air conditioning systems have what’s called a condensing unit, typically located outside or in a mechanical room.
 Outdoor units especially can become obstructed due to leaves and debris that have accumulated around the unit.
 Even systems in mechanical rooms can be obstructed by other equipment or storage items.
-Your system can overheat when there’s not enough access to air.
+Your system can overheat when there’s not enough airflow to the air conditioning unit.

 Your first step to improve HVAC airflow should be to clear the area around your condensing unit.